 A private loan should be used to meet out of pocket expenses only when federal, state and institutional aid has been

 exhausted.
 You are strongly encouraged to pursue the availability of free or

 lower-cost financial aid (including loans) by completing the Free Application for Federal Student Aid (FAFSA) at www.fafsa.ed.gov.

-Once you have your Financial Aid Award Letter and have determined your need for additional funds to cover your out of pocket expenses, you may want to search for a private loan.
+Once you have your Financial Aid Award Letter and have determined your need for additional funds to cover your out of pocket expenses, you may want to search for a parent or student private loan.
 To assist you with your search, Benedictine has gathered a list of lenders that have historically provided quality products and services for our students and families.
 Keep in mind that you may use any lender that participates in private student lending.
 This list is available through our Loan Comparison Tool.